honza/honza.github.com/_blog/posts/2013-04-10-international-families.rst

 First, she needs to apply for a proof of Czech citizenship.
 Her Canadian birth certificate needs to be superlegalized, translated and approved.
-This is fortunately done at the Czech embassy in Ottawa and you are allowed to translated the document yourself and they will verify it for you.
+This is fortunately done at the Czech embassy in Ottawa and you are allowed to translate the document yourself and they will verify it for you.
 One of the forms that you need to send in with the application requires you to have your signature verified by a notary.
 No big deal, right?
 Well, good luck finding a notary in Canada who speaks Czech and is willing to notarize your signature.
 I